mikependon/RepoDB.NET/pages/operations/executequerymultiple.md

 This method is used to execute multiple raw-SQLs directly towards the database in one-go.
 It returns an object of [QueryMultipleExtractor](/class/querymultipleextractor) in which it gives you a flexibility as a developer to manage the extraction of the resultsets.

-This method supports all types of database data providers.
+This method supports all types of RDMBS data providers.
 The only requirement is that, user needs to provide the raw-SQL itself.

 > In this tutorial, we will use the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer) as the database and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) as the programming language.